Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 where we note that the arms are of equal length, i.e. $\distz{P_1C}{B} = \distz{P_2C}{B} = \distz{P_3C}{B} = \distz{P_4C}{B}$.

 Finally, the mapping $\fourArmsMixer$ for the four-arms folded configuration is defined as:

 The structure of these mappings can be analyzed to infer how different parameters of the vehicle affect how the vehicle can be controlled in each configuration.
 For example, we note that when the arms are not angled (i.e. when $\armAngle = 0$ as was done in our prior work \cite{bucki2019design}), the term $p_z$ as defined in \eqref{eq:twoArmsFoldedMixer} equals zero.
 In this case, the vehicle would only be able to produce negative yaw torques due to the fact that the folded arms would be unable to offset the yaw torque produced by the two unfolded arms.
 Similarly, if $\armAngle = 0$, the vehicle would be unable to produce any yaw torque in the four-arms-folded configuration as the bottom row of $\fourArmsMixer$ would be zero.
-However, we observe that \eqref{eq:unfoldedMmixer} does not depend on $\armAngle$ at all, showing that the thrust mapping matrix is unaffected by the choice of arm angle in the unfolded configuration.
+However, we observe that \eqref{eq:unfoldedMmixer} does not depend on $\armAngle$ at all, showing that the thrust mapping matrix when flying in the unfolded configuration is unaffected by the choice of arm angle.

 Note that, unlike $\unfoldedMixer$, both $\twoArmsMixer$ and $\fourArmsMixer$ depend on the position of the center of mass of the vehicle in the \z{B}{} direction due to the fact that the thrust forces produced by the folded arms are perpendicular to \z{B}{}.
 Thus, if the position of the center of mass of the vehicle in the \z{B}{} direction is changed (e.g. by adding a payload to the vehicle as shown in Figure \ref{subfig:box}), the mappings $\twoArmsMixer$ and $\fourArmsMixer$ must reflect this change.